 All events on Council land require an event management plan, emergency management plan, risk management plan, site plan and $20 million public liability insurance.
-Under the Queensland Government Industry Framework for COVID Safe Events from Thursday 1 October, 2020 at 1am, events under 1,000 people may need to follow a COVID Safe Event Checklist and events with 1,000 or more people need a COVID Safe Event Plan approved by Queensland Health.
+Under the Queensland Government requirements for COVID Safe Events events with less than 500 people (indoors) and 1500 people (outdoors) may need to follow a COVID Safe Event Checklist and events with 500 people (indoors) / 1500 people (outdoors) or more people, need a COVID Safe Event Plan approved by Queensland Health.

 Event management plan